-6. In the course of your use of the website, you may provide, or Enron may otherwise obtain, information about you or your business activities.
-By using the website, you expressly consent to Enron using this information to assess the function and performance of this website, to assess the needs of its customers, to market Enron’s products and services and for the other purposes set out in this paragraph 6.
+6. In the course of your use of this website, you may provide, or Enron may otherwise obtain, information about you or your business activities.
+By using this website, you expressly consent to Enron using this information to assess the function and performance of this website, to assess the needs of its customers, to market Enron’s products and services and for the other purposes set out in this paragraph 6.
 Any information which you provide or which Enron otherwise obtains will be used solely by Enron and will not be sold or made available to third parties, with the exception of the third parties providing data processing or similar services to Enron, or in connection with Enron’s provision or marketing of products and services to you.

-7. You agree that you will maintain the confidentiality of this website and that you will not disclose or provide access to the website or its contents to any person (other than your employees in connection with the performance of their duties to you), except as may be required by applicable law or regulation or by order of a court or regulatory or self-regulatory with jurisdiction over you.
+7. You agree that you will maintain the confidentiality of this website and that you will not disclose or provide access to this website or its contents to any person (other than your employees in connection with the performance of their duties to you), except as may be required by applicable law or regulation or by order of a court or regulatory or self-regulatory authority with jurisdiction over you.

-8. The terms of this Legal and Privacy statement are governed by the laws of the State of New York.
+8. If you are accessing this website from the U.S., the terms of this Legal and Privacy statement shall be governed by the laws of the State of New York; if you are accessing this website from outside the U.S., its terms shall be governed by English law